 Risk for Decreased Cardiac Tissue Perfusion

-Alteration of tissue perfusion is related with dilation, constriction, and occlusion of the blood vessels of the heart.
+Alteration of tissue perfusion is related to dilation, constriction, and occlusion of the heart’s blood vessels.

 - Pulmonary congestion